Over 100 years of firsts.

 • IFA could not take place between 1940 and 1949 because of World War II.
 It was not until 1950 that the show was able to return.
 Via Düsseldorf, Frankfurt/Main and Stuttgart, it returned to Berlin in 1971.

-• A historic moment in the life of the Funkausstellung was in 1967, when German Chancellor Willy Brandt gave the starting signal for colour TV in a symbolic event, and for the first time the German TV world turned colourful thanks to PAL technology.
+• A historic moment in the life of the Funkausstellung was in 1967, when German Vice-Chancellor and Secretary of State Willy Brandt gave the starting signal for colour TV in a symbolic event, and for the first time the German TV world turned colourful thanks to PAL technology.

 • Other innovations included remote controls, FM transmission, semiconductor technology, television sets, stereo sound, the compact cassette, and picture discs.